 Popular Opinions and Expert Views

-Experts in writing and communication emphasize the importance of mastering parallelism to enhance clarity and impact.
+Experts in writing and communication point out the importance of mastering parallelism to enhance clarity and impact.
 Many style guides and writing handbooks devote significant attention to the principles of parallel structure.
 Popular opinion also favors the use of parallelism, as evidenced by its prevalence in well-regarded speeches and literary works.

 Professional Insights